The Sydney Sixers signed him before next week’s player draft so that Babar Azam will play in the Big Bash for the first time.

 England’s Sam Curran and Alex Hales, New Zealand’s Lockie Ferguson and Tim Southee, Sri Lanka’s Kusal Perera, and the West Indies’ rising fast bowler Shamar Joseph were also on the first 10-player pick list.

-The BBL and WBBL drafts have been moved up to June for the first time to help teams plan their teams early.
+The BBL and WBBL drafts have moved up to June for the first time to help teams plan their teams early.

 Cricket Australia reports that over 600 players from other countries have expressed interest in participating in the upcoming season.